abust016/TutoryApp/README.md

 # Tutory-App

-A demo application showcasing various cloud native technologies that implement a system for Students and Tutors to connect.
+A Demo of Tutory Application for Students and Tutors alike to connect.

 # Models

 ## Student

-* Name
+* First Name, Last Name
 * Phone Number
 * Email
-* School
+* University
 * Short description of the help they need
 * Classes they need help with
 * Places they prefer to meet